AlibabaCloudDocs/nat/intl.en-US/Product Introduction/Terms.md

 ![Diagram](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8604485061/p4440.png)

-NAT gateways support two metering methods: pay-by-specification and pay-by-data-transfer.
-The following tables describe the maximum number of connections and the number of new connections per second that are supported by pay-by-data-transfer NAT gateways and pay-by-specification NAT gateways.
+NAT gateways are billed based on subscription and pay-as-you-go.
+Subscription NAT gateways support the pay-by-specification metering method.
+Pay-as-you-go NAT gateways support the pay-by-data-transfer metering method.
+The following tables describe the maximum number of concurrent connections and the number of new connections per second that are supported when you choose the two metering methods.

 -   **Pay-by-specification**